Postdoc and PhD positions in Cheminformatics at Jena University, Germany

 - PhD student, biomedical information mining: In this phd project the candidate will combine methods of text mining, image mining and cheminformatics to extract information about metabolites and natural products from the published primary literature.
 This includes opportunities to work with the OpenMinTed consortium, where we have been leading the biomedical use case in the last 1.5 years, as well as with the ContentMine team.

 - PhD student, cheminformatic prediction of natural product structures: Depending on skills and interests of the successful candidate, this project can target the problem of structure prediction of natural products and metabolite from either the side of spectroscopic information which one might have about an unknown natural product or starting from the genome of a natural product producing organism.
+Two positions are available in this area.

-Both PhD positions require a strong interest in molecular informatics and current IT technologies, programming skills a modern object oriented programming language and the ability to work in geographically distributed teams.
+All PhD positions require a strong interest in molecular informatics and current IT technologies, programming skills a modern object oriented programming language and the ability to work in geographically distributed teams.

 Please send applications in PDF format by email to email@example.com.
 We will accept applications until the position is filled.